sumcumo/vue-datepicker/docs/guide/DisabledDates/README.md

 All dates after 2016-01-26 are disabled.

-## Disable specific days in each week
+## Disable specific days of the week

 ```js
 var state = {